beda-software/inferno_ps_suite_generator/README.md

 A Ruby Gem provides a functionality to generate the Inferno test suite for IPS-like implementation guides.

-It generate 3 test groups
+It generates 3 test groups
 1. $summary operation tests
 2. $summary entries tests
 3. $docref operation tests